-We are thrilled to announce our partnership with Databricks, the Data and AI Company and pioneer of the data lakehouse paradigm, to help organizations build and automate their machine learning (ML) feature pipelines from prototype to production.
+We are thrilled to announce our partnership with Databricks, the Data and AI Company and pioneer of the data lakehouse paradigm, to help organizations build and automate their machine learning feature pipelines from prototype to production.

-Available to all Databricks customers on AWS, Tecton acts as the central source of truth for ML features.
+Available to all Databricks customers on AWS, Tecton acts as the central source of truth for machine learning (ML) features.
 By automatically orchestrating, managing, and maintaining the data pipelines that generate features, the integration enables data engineers and data scientists to build production-ready feature pipelines across batch, streaming, and request-time data, and serve them at scale across teams, systems, and models, with only a few lines of code.

 Databricks and Tecton